cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/troubleshooting/common-issues.md

 # Common issues

 This section covers the most common issues you might encounter as you deploy the WARP client in your organization, or turn on new features that interact with the client.
-If your issue is not listed below, refer to the [FAQ]() or [contact Support]().
+If your issue is not listed below, refer to the [troubleshooting FAQ](/cloudflare-one/faq/teams-troubleshooting/) or [contact Cloudflare support]().

 ## Unable to turn on WARP